 On September 3, 2015, Rendon was selected by his colleagues to be the next Speaker of the Assembly.
 He is expected to assume the position in 2016.

 During his first term in office, Rendon chaired the Water, Parks and Wildlife Committee and authored Proposition 1, the $7.5 billion state water bond, which voters passed by a 67% to 33% margin in the November 2014 election.

-Now in his second term, Rendon chairs the Utilities and Commerce Committee, and serves on the Water, Parks & Wildlife, Natural Resources, Public Employees, Retirement and Social Security, and Appropriations Committees.
+Now in his second term, Rendon chairs the Utilities and Commerce Committee, and serves on the Water, Parks and Wildlife; Natural Resources; Public Employees, Retirement and Social Security; and Appropriations Committees.

 Rendon arrived in the Assembly with a commitment to clean, transparent, and open government, having come from a district with more than its share of impropriety by government officials.
 Rendon’s work on the water bond reflected this commitment.
 During the bond development process, Rendon took input from residents over the course of 16 public hearings throughout the state, resulting in a measure with no earmarks or backroom deals.

 In addition to the water bond, Rendon passed bills on a wide range of topics in his first term, reflecting his interests in early childhood education and the environment.
 He authored Assembly Bill 711, the statewide ban on lead hunting ammunition to remove a known toxic substance from impacting human and wildlife health.
 Rendon also passed Assembly Bill 2403, which streamlined stormwater capture programs and facilitated water conservation in California.